 The LXR offers 6 voices.
 They are optimized for different kinds of drum sounds.
 The type of a voice can not be changed.
 There are 3 drum voices, a subtractive clap/snare voice, a FM percussion voice and a hi-hat voice.
 In this chapter a diagram of the synthesis structure is shown for each voice type, then the parameters are explained.
-Let's take a closer look at the voice types.
+Let's take a closer look at

-4.1.
-Snare voice (voice 4)
+3.1.
+SNARE VOICE (VOICE 4)